Non-Hodgkin Lymphoma: The Basics

 - Radioimmunotherapy uses monoclonal antibodies and radiation to seek out tumor cells, attach to them, expose them to radiation, and destroy them.

-- Radiation uses high-energy rays (similar to x-rays) to kill cancer cells in a targeted, small area of the body.
+- Radiationuses high-energy rays (like x-rays) to kill cancer cells in a targeted, small area of the body.

 - Bone marrow and stem cell transplants use a patient’s own, or another person’s bone marrow or stem cells to help the patient recover after being given high doses of chemotherapy.

 This article is a basic guide to NHL.
-You can learn more about NHL diagnosis and treatment by using the link below.
+You can learn more by using the links below: